opensearch-project/flow-framework/DEVELOPER_GUIDE.md

 #### Building from the command line

 1. `./gradlew check` builds and tests.
-2. `./gradlew :run` launches a single node cluster with anomaly-detection (and job-scheduler) plugin installed.
+2. `./gradlew :run` runs the plugin.
 3. `./gradlew spotlessApply` formats code.
 And/or import formatting rules in [formatterConfig.xml](formatter/formatterConfig.xml) with IDE.
 4. `./gradlew test` to run the complete test suite.